Tax Planning Guide

 • Implementing Industry 4.0 technologies

-• Developing IoT applications for manufacturing
+• Developing IoT applications

-• Creating digital twins of products or processes
+• Creating digital twins of products

-• Integrating AI or machine learning into production
+• Integrating AI or machine learning

 Case Study: Advanced Composites Manufacturer